Arawn-Davies/Medli-Classic/index.md

 * ~~'cd ..' command is currently useless, so that needs implementing properly~~ Working!

-* ngscript/midnascript needs fixing/implementing/whatever, ain't been updated for quite a long time
+* ~~ngscript/midnascript needs fixing/implementing/whatever, ain't been updated for quite a long time~~ Working!